SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

-Second, for each commit, we have developed a dedicated agent that automatically generates Semgrep rules by iteratively invoking an LLM and incorporating its feedback.
+For each commit, we have developed a dedicated agent that automatically generates Semgrep rules by iteratively invoking an LLM and incorporating its feedback.
 The main process is as follows:

-\begin{itemize} \item \textbf{Understand the optimization strategy:} We provide the diff file of the commit to the LLM, and ask it to thoroughly analyze and explain the optimization strategy used in this commit.
+\begin{itemize} \item \textbf{Understand the optimization strategy:} We provide the diff file of the commit to the LLM, and request it to analyze and explain the optimization strategy used in this commit.
 At this stage, the focus is solely on understanding; no Semgrep rules are generated. \item \textbf{Generate an initial rule:} Based on the previous analysis, the LLM produces a candidate Semgrep rule.
-This rule should be designed to detect similar optimization opportunities and must strictly adhere to Semgrep’s syntax requirements. \item \textbf{Validate and iteratively refine the rule:} The generated Semgrep rule is executed on the pre-commit version of the code, where the commit is used for rule generation.
+This rule should be designed to detect similar optimization opportunities and must strictly adhere to Semgrep's syntax requirements. \item \textbf{Validate and iteratively refine the rule:} The generated Semgrep rule is executed on the pre-commit version of the code, where the commit is used for rule generation.
 If an error occurs, the error information and context, together with the current rule, are automatically fed back to the LLM for targeted revision.
-This process repeats until the rule executes successfully or a predefined maximum number of iterations is reached. \end{itemize}

-Additionally, based on practical experiments and insights from existing work~\cite{gao2023makes}, we observed that simply increasing the maximum number of iterations yields limited improvement in the final results.
-Instead, generating multiple independent Semgrep rules for each commit is more likely to produce desirable outcomes.
-Therefore, we configure the process to generate Semgrep rules 5 times independently for each commit, with each attempt allowing a maximum of 7 iterations.
+This process repeats until the rule executes successfully or a predefined maximum number of iterations is reached.
+Specifically, we configure Semgrep to output results in JSON format and mainly handle two types of errors.
+The first type is a complete execution failure, where no valid JSON output can be obtained; in this case, the LLM is directly informed that the execution did not produce a valid result and a revision is required.
+The second type refers to cases where a JSON file is generated, but it contains a non-empty \texttt{"error"} or \texttt{"fatal"} field.
+For such cases, we extract the specific error information and provide it to the LLM for targeted modification.
+Common issues such as syntax errors and malformed rules are typically categorized as errors. \end{itemize}